 WSJ also published the Tag Agreement drafted and signed as young adults by the Tag Brothers, based upon the rules they followed as children.

 I normally consider profanity in movies largely a lack of creativity.
 But I have to admit on some level it is appropriate in Tag.
-Once the game is on, the men revert to the crude one-upsman language of adolescent teenagers – comparing and hitting genitalia, awkwardly throwing out "cuss" words, and using profanity as though they are trying to win a secondary competition for the most vulgarity.
+Once the game is on, the men revert to the crude one-upsman language of adolescent teenagers – comparing and hitting genitalia, awkwardly throwing out “cuss” words, and using profanity as though they are trying to win a secondary competition for the most vulgarity.
 But this is what little boys do.
 They play rough and crash headlong in and through windows, businesses, private homes, yards and garbage cans during the chases.
-So energetic were the scenes as filmed that during one failed stunt involving a stack of chairs Jeremy Renner broke bones in both arms.
-The rest of the movie was filmed having to CGI around the "green screen" casts he had to wear.
+So energetic were the scenes, that, during one failed stunt involving a stack of chairs, Jeremy Renner broke bones in both arms.
+The rest of the movie was filmed having to CGI around the “green screen” casts he had to wear.

 But what was most charming about Tag was the moral to the story.
 Jerry, the all time champion who had never been tagged, knew everything about his friends.
 He knew how they thought, acted, what they did for a living, the strengthes and weaknesses of their personalities and could thereby anticipate any schemes to trap him.
 This, and his almost superhuman running speed, has kept him the reigning champion for 30 years.
 Ironically, but in hindsight predictably, his friends knew very little about him.
-They didn't know he was getting married or to whom.
-They didn't know he had a drinking problem or that he was in AA – until they bribe one of Jerry's own employees to rat out Jerry's location.
-Jerry may have been the Olympic Tag gold medalist but the cost was not spending any time with his friends during the one month the rest were together scheming to get him.
-Tag deals with the 30 years resolution to this conundrum.
+They didn’t know he was getting married or to whom.
+They didn’t know he had a drinking problem or that he was in AA – until they bribed one of Jerry’s own employees to rat out Jerry’s location.
+Jerry may have been the Olympic Tag gold medalist, but the cost was not spending any time with his friends during the one month the rest were together scheming to get him.
+Tag deals with the 30 years’ resolution to this conundrum.

 As ridiculous as this movie is, I could not help but smile at the irresistable charm of grown men letting loose in a spirit of genuine fun with their friends.
 If the quote by Shaw is right, the Tag Brothers will remain eternally young as they keep their bonds of friendship alive.
 And that is a game worth playing.